-The masthead light works in conjunction with the stern light and is required due to the size of this boat.

-In the NAVIGATION MODE position, the lower stern light on the aft end of the hard top provides aft facing white light 22.5 deg forward of the stern, port, and starboard, while the Masthead/Steaming light faces forward and completes the circle, with a light forward to 22.5 deg abaft abeam.
+The steaming light located on the light mast works in conjunction with the stern light and is required due to the size of this boat.
+In the NAVIGATION MODE position, the lower stern light on the aft end of the hard top provides aft facing white light 22.5 deg aft of the stern, port, and starboard, while the Steaming light faces forward and completes the circle, with a light forward to 22.5 deg abaft abeam.